MicrosoftDocs/msteams-docs/msteams-platform/get-started/first-app-react.md

 * The backend runs using **Azure Functions Core Tools**.
 * The application HTTP endpoint, where Microsoft Teams loads the application, runs locally.

 Deployment is a two-step process.
-Provision resources on an active Azure subscription, and then deploy or upload the backend and frontend code for the application to Azure.
+You provision the resources on an active Azure subscription, and then deploy or upload the backend and frontend code for the application to Azure.

 * The backend, if configured, uses various Azure services, including Azure App Service and Azure Storage.
 * The frontend application will be deployed to an Azure Storage account configured for static web hosting.